Ava DuVernay Focuses On The Central Park 5's Perspective: 'Now People Know'

 TERRY GROSS, HOST:

 When I speak with him more more recently, I think it's changed.
 He still is not kind of gung ho about any part of the process, but he is wanting the story to be out there.
-And he is wanting to share it.
-He's wanting to speak his truth, and he understands that although it's uncomfortable for him, it's helping other people.
-As far as the other men, Yusef was very, you know, forthcoming and excited about telling the story, as was Raymond and Kevin.
+And he understands that although it's uncomfortable for him, it's helping other people.
+As far as the other men, Yusef was very forthcoming and excited about telling the story, as was Raymond and Kevin.
 I think the other gentleman who had a little bit of hesitation was Korey Wise.

 DUVERNAY: Some of the ways that we show in the piece are that they were without their parents.
 They were not given food or water.
-They were asked to repeat the story, and details were inserted into the story through repetition.
-It's hard to explain, so that's why I wanted to show it...
+They were asked to repeat the story.
+Details were inserted into the story through repetition.

 GROSS: You mean they were prompted to say things that they added?